 How to See Incognito History?

 You cannot view the incognito history directly because it has already been wiped out due to the incognito mode.
-So, how to track incognito browsing?
+So, can parents see incognito mode and how to track incognito browsing?
 You can use some alternatives to do that, even after the browsing session has ended.
 The common solutions are DNS cache and third-party parental control apps.

-Use Apps to See Incognito History on Android or iOS
+Use Spy App to See Incognito History on Android or iOS

 How to See Incognito History Through DNS Cache?